max0man0/ICS104_Project/README.md

 # ICS104_Project
-My lab project for ICS104 that is programmed in python
+My lab project for ICS104 that was programmed in python